 Each year, Girl Scouts of Texas Oklahoma Plains celebrates Girl Scout adult volunteers, Service Units, Troops, and girl members with achievement awards.

-Nominations and endorsements are available each spring.
+Nominations and endorsements for 2023 are now closed.

 With GSTOP and GSUSA awards available, this is the time to shine the light on amazing Girl Scout members.

 Honors volunteer who have service including service unit and/or council leadership during the Girl Scout Cookie Program; planned, promoted, and/or carried out a new or unique cookie program beyond the troop level or financial and inventory management that carries out the purpose of the cookie program; have performed service for more than two previous membership years.
 Two endorsements required.

 Honors volunteers who planned, promoted and/or carried out a new or unique camping program beyond the troop level that carries out the purpose of Girl Scouting, were instrumental in the development and use of camping facilities, and have completed the following outdoor education classes:

 Honors volunteers who have displayed courage by overcoming adversity and have given back to their community in an inspiring way; inspired others to make a difference by strengthening community-based nonprofit organizations and the progressive movement through national and global philanthropy; created a positive impact on people's lives in ways that honor and promote human rights, economic justice, and a healthy, sustainable environment.
 Two endorsements required.

 Honors volunteers who live within the same family unit and have actively contributed to the growth and enrichment of the Girl Scout Movement.

 Nominations should explain how the the family coordinated or participated in a service project, cookie program, and/or been on the service unit team.
 Nominations should also include how the family has contributed to Girl Scouts programs in at least one of the following areas: